Tilt-Ropter: A Fully Actuated Hybrid Aerial-Terrestrial Vehicle with Tilt Rotors and Passive Wheels: External Wrench Estimation

 With the servo dynamics characterized as a first-order system and the time constant identified, the actual servo angles can be estimated by simulating the servo response to the commanded inputs.
-These estimated angles, together with the measured rotor speeds, are then substituted into Eq.\eqref{eq: allocation} to compute the total force $\vec{F}$ and torque $\vec{M}$ generated by the actuators.
-Subsequently, the external wrench—comprising the estimated external force $\hat{\vec{F}}_e$ and torque $\hat{\vec{M}}_e$—can be obtained by substituting the computed $\vec{F}$ and $\vec{M}$ into Eq.~\eqref{eq: wrench_estimation}.
-This approach enhances the accuracy of the external wrench estimation by explicitly considering actuator dynamics and compensating for the absence of direct servo angle measurements.
+These angles, together with the measured rotor speeds, are substituted into Eq.~\eqref{eq: allocation} to compute the total force $\vec{F}$ and torque $\vec{M}$ generated by the actuators.
+The external wrench, comprising $\hat{\vec{F}}_e$ and $\hat{\vec{M}}_e$, is then obtained by substituting the computed $\vec{F}$ and $\vec{M}$ into Eq.~\eqref{eq: wrench_estimation}.
+This approach improves estimation accuracy by accounting for actuator dynamics and the absence of direct servo angle measurements.